afedotov89/infra/infra/templates/webapp/frontend/README.md

 - `npm run dev`   - Runs the application in development mode.
 - `npm run build` - Builds the application for production.
-- `npm run start` - Starts the production server.
+- `npm run preview` - Previews the production build locally.
 - `npm run lint`  - Lints the codebase using ESLint.